-Manchester City Women v Arsenal Women
+Heath strike gives Arsenal draw at City

 Post update

-Demi Stokes (Manchester City Women) wins a free kick in the defensive half.
+Jessica Park (Manchester City Women) wins a free kick in the attacking half.